exploring self-realization, sacred personhood, and full humanity

 primal desire: living with a beloved in a garden paradise

-Lovers living in a private paradise-world is an ancient symbol, a universal Jungian archetype, of ultimate intimacy.
+Lovers living in a private paradise-world is an ancient symbol, virtually a universal Jungian archetype, of ultimate intimacy.
 It’s interesting that the original Twin Souls, Eve and Adam, metaphorically speaking, began in a garden paradise, and that we, their children, will experience Twin love in another perfect environment, a paradise holodeck-world, not to mention Summerland proper.

 A World Of Our Own

 we’ll build a world of our own, that no one else can share, all our sorrows we’ll leave far behind us there, and I know you will find, there’ll be peace of mind, when we live in a world of our own;

 lonely nights, without sleeping, as I longed for your touch

 oh, my love, oh, my love, I cried for you so much, lonely nights without sleeping as I longed for your touch, now your lips can erase the heartache I’ve known, come with me to a world of our own...

 Editor’s note: These lyrics from the old Seekers’ song are very moving: oh my love, oh my love, I cried for you so much, lonely nights without sleeping as I longed for your touch.
 Solace for us becomes, even the worst nightmare eventually ends, and God has designed the future to offer healing from this sorrowful planet.